 When Do You Have to Take a Drug Test?

-One of the most common reasons to take a drug test is for a pre-employment screening.
+One of the most common reasons to take a drug test is for pre-employment screening.
 Nearly all government and public jobs will test you, but private employers use drug tests during pre-employment screening for a number of reasons—chiefly because they’re very likely to get federal and state incentives to conduct drug tests.

 Insurance companies will also provide financial breaks to companies that drug test.
 Certain occupations are required to drug test as well, such as firefighters or bus drivers, due to concerns for public safety.